It happened here, too: the story of slavery in Canada

 When Canadians talk about slavery, we often point with pride to the role our country played in the mid-1800s as a safe haven for Americans escaping captivity via the Underground railroad.
 But like the United States, our nation has its own history of slavery - and it is a history we should never forget.

 The colony of New France, founded in 1608, was the first major European settlement in what is now Canada.
 Slavery was an accepted practice in the territory.
 When New France was conquered by the British in 1759, there were approximately 4,000 enslaved people amongst the 60,000 or so inhabitants of the settlement.
-The vast majority of them were Aboriginal (often called panis) but Black enslaved people also existed as a result of the transatlantic slave trade.
+The vast majority of them were Indigenous (often called panis) but Black enslaved people also existed as a result of the transatlantic slave trade.

 The transatlantic slave trade helped shape the presence and role of slavery in Canadian history.
 With the increasing use of African enslaved people in North America, a pattern of trade emerged that has since been called the “trade triangle.”
 European merchants would leave Europe for Africa, travelling in ships laden with goods.
 In Africa, they would exchange their goods for enslaved people and then transport them to the Americas, often in cramped and inhumane conditions.
 In the Americas, the surviving enslaved people would be sold and then goods produced by slave labour would be carried back to Europe for sale.
 Slavers saw their trade from a purely economic standpoint and viewed enslaved people as just another set of “goods” they could transport and sell.
 With this mentality, slavers denied the fundamental human rights of millions of African men and women.